lsawade/introduction-to-conda/docs/what-is-conda.md

 Not all packages were developed to work on all machines or all version of other software.
 A good example are syntax changes in `python`.
-With new python versions (not only `2->3`).
-Going from `3.9->3.10` there have been changes on the `typing` syntax.
+With new python versions not supporting older syntax and vice-versa (not only `2->3`).
+For example, going from `3.9->3.10` there have been changes on the `typing` syntax.
 If you update your code to the new way of defining input types.
 Older versions of `python` will not be able to run your code anymore.
 Furthermore, you may have a dependency that cannot be run on a newer `python` version.
 In such cases, it makes sense to find the versions of the packages that overlap in their dependency structure and work with each other.
-A package manager such as `conda` will take care of that for you at installation time (sometimes this takes a ridiculous amount of time if you have a number of packages installed).
+A package manager such as `conda` will take care of that for you at installation time (sometimes this takes a ridiculous amount of time if you have a large number of packages installed).

 ### Project specific dependencies